petershin/liferay-learn/docs/liferay-cloud/latest/en/platform-services/database-service.md

 ## Google Cloud PostgreSQL Flags

 You can pass MySQL flags in as environment variables.
 The available flags are listed in the [Google Cloud documentation](https://cloud.google.com/sql/docs/postgres/flags).
-Each flag must be prepended with `LCP_GCP_DATABASE_FLAG_` to work in Liferay Cloud.
+Each flag must be pre-pended with `LCP_GCP_DATABASE_FLAG_` to work in Liferay Cloud.
 Below are common flags that can be useful for debugging in a development environment, but should NOT be used in a production environment as they have significant performance costs.

 !!! warning
     As noted in Google's documentation, some database flag settings can affect instance availability or stability.
-Be very careful when using these flags and follow Google's [Operational Guidelines](https://cloud.google.com/sql/docs/mysql/operational-guidelines).
+Be careful when using these flags and follow Google's [Operational Guidelines](https://cloud.google.com/sql/docs/mysql/operational-guidelines).

 ## Google Cloud MySQL Flags

 You can pass MySQL flags in as environment variables.
-The available flags are listed in the [Google Cloud documentation](https://cloud.google.com/sql/docs/mysql/flags).
-Each flag must be prepended with `LCP_GCP_DATABASE_FLAG_` to work in Liferay Cloud.Here are common flags useful for debugging in a development environment.
+The available flags appear in the [Google Cloud documentation](https://cloud.google.com/sql/docs/mysql/flags).
+Each flag must be pre-pended with `LCP_GCP_DATABASE_FLAG_` to work in Liferay Cloud.
+Here are common flags useful for debugging in a development environment.
 They should NOT be used in a production environment because they have significant performance costs.

 | **Name**                               | **Acceptable Values** | **Default Value** |
 | :------------------------------------- | :-------------------- | :---------------- |